dblock/code.dblock.org/_posts/2010/2010-05-11-msi-community-extensions-deploying-databases.markdown

 </Component>
 {% endhighlight %}

-What’s happening here?
+What's happening here?

 We tell the extension to create a database called _DemoDatabase_ using the _DemoSQLServerConnection_.
 We tell it to create the database on install and not to drop it on uninstall.
-We also tell it to check whether the database exists and not to fail if that’s the case.
+We also tell it to check whether the database exists and not to fail if that's the case.
 This is a typical scenario where a DBA will pre-create the database and the installer will need to create tables and upload initial data into it.

-We’ve nested the database under a component, so component rules apply.
+We've nested the database under a component, so component rules apply.
 You can include the component into a feature and the user can, for example, choose to install or not install the feature.
 You can add other conditions at many levels here, etc.

 #### Database Schema